How soon can I “escape” my carpet cleaning business?

 Steve

 P.S: So really you need a three-pronged attack, Thinking.
-A) A regular and aggressive Personal Investment Program, B) a growing and profitable company and C) a Business Infrastructure that will let your company continue growing without YOU which will make it a valuable asset that is an essential component of your retirement planning.
+A) A regular and aggressive Personal Investment Program, B) a growing and profitable company and C) a Business Infrastructure that will let your company continue growing without YOU!
+(This makes your business into a valuable asset that is an essential component of your retirement planning.)
 Also a degree of frugality in your current lifestyle wouldn’t hurt either but don’t get me started on this spoiled “Entitled Generation”!